Blunt emphasizes jobs, opportunities and nutrition during tour of Boys and Girls Club of Columbia

 Missouri Senator Roy Blunt (R) heard surprising details about Columbia’s poverty rate, during a Tuesday visit to the Boys and Girls Club of Columbia.

 Senator Blunt and his wife Abigail toured the North 7th Street facility in Columbia, and spoke to staff members, board members, volunteers and youth members.
-Blunt watched a video, which notes that 50 percent of Columbia Public School students are on free and reduced lunch.
+Blunt watched a video, which notes that 50 percent of Columbia Public School (CPS) students are on free and reduced lunch.
 The video also highlights Columbia’s poverty statistics.

 “I think most people in Columbia, if you said, you know, 50 percent of the kids in school are on the free and reduced lunch program, and that’s one of the highest in the state, that would be a big surprise to a lot of people,” Blunt told reporters.